daveprowse/linux-net/labs/lab-39/lab-39.md

 `-D 2` changes the interim of reporting to every 2 seconds `-f G` changes the outputed measurement to GBytes/sec  (multiple by 8 to get bits)

+### 😲 **Your performance is exemplary!**

+---

 ## 📃 Extra Credit

+There are plenty of other similar tools that you can use including iPerf and qperf.
+Here's a challenge for you:

 ## Working with qperf
 Let's see if you can get qperf to work on your own.
 I'll give a couple of hints.